fonsecarsrodrigo/MVP2_backend/README.md

 ## System Diagram

 The system serves as Travel agency customer and travel-plan management system.
-The system is composed by two services, the "Bora Orneles Backend Service" and the "Bora Orneles Frontend Service".
+The system is composed by two services, the **Backend Service** and the **Frontend Service**.
-The Frontend Service uses an external API, the "Via CEP" to acquire address information from CEP number.
+The **Frontend Service** uses an external API, the **Via CEP** to acquire address information from CEP number.

 ```mermaid
 C4Context